Cluttering the margins are examples of some of our inspirations from history and today

 4. Workplace democracy through either unions or cooperatives.

 5. Gradual dissolution of the fossil fuel industry and comprehensive retraining of all its workers in renewables or fields of their choice.

 6. An end to overutilization of the earth's resources, such as

 deforestation and overfishing.
 Large scale rewilding (meaning the protection of our forests and water), wherever possible, and strategic, reasonable degrowth of all industrial/post industrial economies, as much as necessary for human thriving.

 7. An end to the system of factory farming and the implementation of environmentally beneficial farming practices and an end to agricultural monopiles.

 If we can increase worker organization and radicality we can use that leverage to bargain for whatever is in the interest of the working classes.
-Through worker militancy we can achieve things like universal healthcare, because if the factories shut down, and the drivers quit delivering, the railroads screech to a halt, and the minerals quit coming out of the ground, politicians and capitalist will have no choice but to come to the bargaining table.
+Through worker militancy we can achieve things like universal healthcare, because if the factories shut down, and the drivers quit delivering, the warehouses quit sorting, the railroads screech to a halt, and the minerals quit coming out of the ground, politicians and capitalist will have no choice but to come to the bargaining table.

 Our focus is organization of the workplace, but we do not stop there.
 We believe in organizing the workplace and then moving to organize the community of workers in other ways.

 To move towards achieving our goals and building membership we are going to create an app as an international forum for conversation between chapters.
 The best way to begin to build membership is often to do strike support for workers and unions on strike.
 Also, effectively helping communities in crisis can build membership so that we can begin implementing more ambitious permanent institutions.